The Structure and Dynamics of Massive High-$z$ Cosmic-Web Filaments: Three Radial Zones in Filament Cross-Sections: Methods

 \subsection{Simulation Method}

 We use the highest resolution version of \hypa{} introduced in \citet{mandelker2019shattering} and \citet{mandelker2021thermal}.
 We briefly describe key aspects of the simulation below and refer the reader to those papers for additional details.
 The simulation was performed with the quasi-Lagrangian moving-mesh code \texttt{AREPO} \citep{springel2010pur}.
 The goal of the simulation was to zoom-in not just on a single halo, as is commonly done, but rather on two protoclusters and the cosmic-web elements that connect them.
 To select our target region, we first considered the 200 most massive haloes in the $z\sim 2.3$ snapshot of the Illustris TNG100\footnote{http://www.tng-project.org} magnetohydrodynamic cosmological simulation \citep{springel2018first,nelson2018first, pillepich2018first}.
-These have virial masses $\Mv$ (defined using the \citealp{Bryan98} spherical overdensity) in the range $\sim (1-40)\times 10^{12}\msun$.
-We then selected from these all halo pairs with a comoving separation in the range $(2.5-4.0)h^{-1}\Mpc \sim (3.7-5.9)\Mpc$.
+These have virial masses\footnote{The virial radius, $\Rv$, is defined using the \citealp{Bryan98} spherical overdensity criterion, and the virial mass, $\Mv$, is the total mass within $\Rv$} $\Mv$ in the range $\sim (1-40)\times 10^{12}\msun$.
+We then selected from all these halo pairs with a comoving separation in the range $(2.5-4.0)h^{-1}\Mpc \sim (3.7-5.9)\Mpc$.
 There are 48 such halo pairs, each of which is either connected by a cosmic-web filament or else embedded in the same cosmic sheet.
 We randomly selected one pair consisting of two haloes with $\Mv\sim 5\times 10^{12}\msun$ each, separated by a proper distance of $D\sim 1.2\Mpc$ at $z\sim 2.3$.
 By $z=0$, the two haloes evolve into mid-size groups with $\Mv\sim (1.6-1.9)\times 10^{13}\msun$ separated by $\sim 2.7\Mpc$, such that their comoving distance has decreased by $\lsim 30\%$.